exratione/field-ui-plus/README.txt

 instance configuration settings at a glance, without having to walk through numerous subpages.

+--- Cautions ---

+This is intended for use with the default Drupal 7 administrative theme, and will no doubt look terrible if used in other administrative themes.

+--- Rationale ---

 The Field UI module provides an administrative user interface to the Field module functionality that works well for the basics, but any earnest use of fields will quickly run into its limitations.
 Suppose, for example, that you